 Your Pro-Line's electrical system was designed for factory tested and approved dealer installed optional accessories.
 Pro-Line makes no recommendations to the suitability of accessories that are not listed in the Pro-Line sales literature.
 Any unapproved modifications or additions to the standard or optional system are done at the owner's risk and may void the warranty.
 Unapproved modifications could result in risk of fire or failure of the electrical system.
-A pull wire is installed in the optional t-top to facilitate installation of electronics.
+A pull wire is installed in the optional top to facilitate installation of electronics.
 The wire is located on the starboard side, forward corner of the overhead electronics box.
-Use the factory supplied buss bar for connection.
-Make sure any added circuits, are protected by a fuse or breaker and the wire is properly sized for the load and length of run.
+Use the factory supplied buss bar for connections.
+Make sure, the circuit is protected by a fuse or breaker and the wire is properly sized for the load and length of run.